 If you are thinking of seeing a chiropractor for migraines to find some relief without medication and with minimal side effects, then you have found the right source for the information to help you make your decision.
-Migraines are a chronic source of pain and many other neurological symptoms, and about 39 million Americans are affected.
+Migraines are a chronic source of pain and many other neurological symptoms.
+About 39 million Americans are migraineurs.

 To get to the root of this condition, we are going to look at circumstances in the central nervous system that can lead to the onset of migraines.
 Then we will examine the role of the upper cervical spine when it comes to these factors.

-You may be surprised to find that the real root of your migraines may be in your neck.
-We will also consider a specific form of chiropractic care that targets the upper neck and is helping many migraine patients to improve their quality of life.
+It may surprise you to find that the real root of your migraines may be in your neck.
+We will also consider the special technique that every chiropractor for migraines employs to improve the quality of life of patients.

 What Are the Causes of Migraines?

 The causes of migraines are a medical mystery, and there are likely a number of different factors involved.
-That said, there are several factors linked to the onset of migraines.
-Consider some of the following.
+That said, there are several factors that may cause the onset of migraines.
+Every chiropractor for migraines consider some of the following.

 Head or Neck Trauma